Homological Stability among Moduli Spaces of Holomorphic Curves in Complex Projective Space: Abstract

 \section{Abstract}

-The primary goal of this paper is to find a homotopy theoretic approximation to $\Mod$, the moduli space of degree $d$ holomorphic maps of genus $g$ Riemann surfaces into $\cp$.
-There is a similar treatment of a \textit{partial} compactification of $\mathcal{M}^d_g(\cp)$ of \textit{irreducible} stable maps in the sense of Gromov-Witten theory.
+This paper is centered around a homotopy theoretic approximation to $\Mod$, the moduli space of degree $d$ holomorphic maps from genus $g$ Riemann surfaces into $\cp$.
+There results a calculation of the integral cohomology ring $H^*(\Mod)$ for $*<<g<<d$.
 The arguments follow those from a paper of G. Segal (\cite{segal:scanning}) on the topology of the space of rational functions.

+{\bf Note: The present update points out an essential error in this work, which is detailed as Remark~\ref{error}.
+Any reader is invited to resolve, or circumvent, this issue. }